All Episodes

 Now, he is exactly right.

-It is it is it's so great to see one of these guys with the guts to say, you know, a lot of these guys think this stuff.
+It's so great to see one of these guys with the guts to say, you know, a lot of these guys think this stuff.

-Uh Warren Buffett is an example of one who doesn't.
+Warren Buffett is an example of one who doesn't.

 But a lot of these guys in Zell's league think this stuff, but they just don't say it.

-Uh and be I remember I'll never forget Andy Grove, when he ran Intel, was a guest on This Week with David Brinkley.
+And I'll never forget Andy Grove, when he ran Intel, was a guest on This Week with David Brinkley.

-And it was during the period of time that uh Bill Clinton was proposing a cap on corporate salaries.
+And it was during the period of time that Bill Clinton was proposing a cap on corporate salaries.

 Anything above a million dollars couldn't be expensed.

-And what Clinton was it was a typical class M. D. Clinton was attempting to uh show the little people of the country uh that he uh uh was uh gonna really take it to those CEOs.
+Clinton was attempting to show the little people of the country that he was going to really take it to those CEOs.

-So Andy Groves on the program, and they start asking him, what do you think of this move to cap CEO?
+So Andy Groves on the program and they start asking him, what do you think of this move to cap CEO?

-I I don't want to discuss I'm not gonna discuss these silly social things.
+I'm not going to discuss these silly social things.

-Uh that's not why I'm here.
+That's not why I'm here.

-I have my business to course he's not gonna discuss it because he knows no matter what he says, he's not gonna get sympathy for it.
+Of course, he's not going to discuss it because he knows no matter what he says, he's not going to get sympathy for it.

 So these guys don't talk about this.